docsforadobe/docsforadobe.dev/docs/contributing/getting-set-up.md

 The dependencies for each repo is held in a text file in the root of the repo, `requirements.txt`.

-These are things like the actual system used to build the project ("mkdocs"), as well as any plugins or extensions required for the specific guide you're working in.
+These are things like the actual system used to build the project ("MkDocs"), as well as any plugins or extensions required for the specific guide you're working in.

 **First, open a terminal to the repo's directory.**